 These local servers are generally known as edge servers.
 They provide more computing power than individual devices can.
 They do not (and cannot), however, provide the same kind of power as a full cloud data center.

-This means that many edge computing solutions are run in combination with cloud computing solutions.
+This means that many edge solutions are run in combination with cloud computing solutions.
 For example, a large-scale edge computing solution may process some data on end devices, some on edge servers, and some in the cloud.

 Looking at some of the areas where edge computing is commonly used can give you an idea of why it is appealing.